SFPC/sfpc.github.io/_people/mariko-kosaka.md

 website: http://kosamari.com/projects
 place: NY, NY
 ---
-Mariko is a software engineer who loves data and knit.
-When she is not coding application for other people, she uses code to help her design textile and organize local meetup BrooklynJS.
+Mariko is a software engineer who loves data and knitting.
+When she is not coding application for other people, she uses code to help her design textiles and organizes the local meetup BrooklynJS.